Who you gonna call?

 And yes, I’ve gotten loads of snarky remarks like:

-Well, you don’t see me crying myself to sleep, do you?
-If someone thinks that my expertise is so easily replaced, we shouldn’t be working together anyway.
+If someone thinks that my expertise is so easily replaced, then we shouldn’t be working together anyway.
+A problem that sorts itself out!

-And, according to my boss1, being available for random phone calls is not actually in my job description.
+Added note: According to my boss1, being available for unscheduled phone calls is not actually in my job description.